3 min read

 As a landlord, payments for your tenants' water bills come out of your pocket.
 This fact might make your tenants feel like they don't have to be responsible for the water they consume.
 They might need some convincing to cut back on their usage.
 But if you encourage them the right way, they should be willing to do their part to save water and money.

-The first step to take in reducing your tenants' water usage is to educate them.
+The first step to take in reducing your tenants' water usage is to educate them (water conservation facts everyone should know).
 Share statistics on how much water is used in a shower every year in the United States.
 A printed flyer or, if your apartment community is active online, a series of blogs, WhatsApp messages, or social media posts can help spread the word.
 In this new age of environmental concern, presenting people with surprising facts on wastefulness often makes them think about changing their ways.

 Once you've launched your building-wide water reduction campaign, consider adding an incentive to reward your tenants' better shower behavior.
 A community pizza party celebrating your new commitment to shorter shower times could be a good starting point.
 Consider offering tenants a small discount on their rent in exchange for signing a pledge to cut back on water usage.
 Even paying for a month of a popular internet streaming service can be a good motivator.